VinceMKB/Qt-Corner-Store-Stock-Manager/README.md

 ## Getting Started
 ### Dependencies

 This project uses the following:
 - QtCreator
 - Qt 6.5
 - CMake

-### Installation
+### Installation and Setup

-Step 1: Navigate to the location of the zipped (compressed) folder using File Explorer.
+Step 1: Download the zippped folder for this project.
+Navigate to the location of the zipped (compressed) folder using File Explorer.
 Step 2: Right-click on the zipped folder, then select "Extract All..." from the context menu.
 Step 3:In the dialog that appears, choose where you want the extracted files to be placed.
 By default, Windows will suggest extracting them to a folder with the same name as the zipped file, in the same location.
 Step 4: Click the "Extract" button to start the extraction process.
 Once it's done, you can open the destination folder to access the extracted files.
-Step 5: Open QtCreator and click on 'Open Project' Step 6: Navigate to the extracted file and locate the file called 'CMakeLists' Step 7: Click on 'CMakeLists' file and click 'Open' Step 8: The project open up and be able to run
+Step 5: Open QtCreator and click on 'Open Project' Step 6: Navigate to the extracted file named 'Assignment2Q3' and locate the file called 'CMakeLists' Step 7: Click on 'CMakeLists' file and click 'Open' Step 8: The project should open up on QtCreator

+### Post Installation and Setup
+Step 1: After opening the project click on the Hammer button in the bottom left of the application to bulid the project.
+Step 2: After clicking on the Hammer to bulid the project you can now Run the project by clicking on the play button.

 ## Implementation Details
 ### Design Patterns Used